kaienkira/acme-client/README.md

     http://yourdomain.com/.well-known/acme-challenge/<challenge_file_name>
   * the script need the write access of the http challenge dir
   * the script will put the challenge file in this dir
-* a new user to run this script
+* a new user
+  * used to run this script
   * for security, never run this script by root
   * the user can not login from ssh
     (set your /etc/passwd to disable login for the new user)